eduardvercaemer/booter/README.md

 # BIOS interrupts

-The BIOS provides basic services via interrupts, the different services are defined in the `interrupts.asm` file.
+The BIOS provides basic services via interrupts, the different services are defined in the `interrupts.inc` file.

 The full reference for this interrupts is [https://www.stanislavs.org/helppc/idx_interrupt.html](https://www.stanislavs.org/helppc/idx_interrupt.html)